hopr-framework/hopr/docs/documentation/userguide/installation.md

 Here you can specify library paths and options.
 If no preinstallied libraries for HDF5 and CGNS are found these libraries will be downloaded and built automatically.
 Press `c` to configure and `g` to create the Makefiles.
 Finally compile HOPR by typing `make`.

-If the user does not need the cgns library (i.e. HOPR mesh is not built via a cgns input meshfile), the cmake option `LIBS_USE_CGNS` can be set to `OFF`, which skips the installation of the cgns library.
+``LIBS_USE_CGNS``: If the user does not need the cgns library (i.e. HOPR mesh is not built via a cgns input meshfile), the cmake option `LIBS_USE_CGNS` can be set to `OFF`, which skips the installation of the cgns library.
 Note that the cmake tests that depend on CGNS will not be executed.

+``HOPR_INSTRUCTION``: Processor instruction settings (mainly depending on the hardware on which the compilation process is performed or the target hardware where HOPR will be executed).
+This variable is set automatically depending on the machine where
+  HOPR is compiled.
+CMake prints the value of this parameter during configuration

+      -- Compiling Release/Profile with [GNU] (v12.2.0) fortran compiler using HOPR_INSTRUCTION [-march=native] instruction

+  When compiling HOPR on one machine and executing the code on a different one, the instruction setting should be set to `generic`.
+This can be accomplished by running

+      cmake -DHOPR_INSTRUCTION=-mtune=generic

+  To reset the instruction settings, run cmake again but with

+      -DHOPR_INSTRUCTION=

+  which resorts to using the automatic determination depending on the detected machine.

 (sec:hdf5-installation)=
 ### Installing/setting up HDF5